ceph/ceph/doc/radosgw/adminops.rst

 ``generate-key``

 :Description: Generate a new key pair and add to the existing keyring.
+Generating keys requires the cap ``keys=write``.
 :Type: Boolean
 :Example: True [False]
 :Required: No

 ``access-key``

 :Description: Specify access key.
+Specifying the access key requires the cap ``keys=write``.
+A ``secret-key`` must also be a parameter in the request.
 :Type: String
 :Example: ``ABCD0EF12GHIJ2K34LMN``
 :Required: No

 ``secret-key``

 :Description: Specify secret key.
+Specifying the access key requires the cap ``keys=write``.
+An ``access-key`` must also be a parameter in the request.
 :Type: String
 :Example: ``0AbCDEFg1h2i34JklM5nop6QrSTUV+WxyzaBC7D8``
 :Required: No